MarekJanu/front-end_project/README.md

 ### Create a public repo

-1. Use `create-react-app` to start a new React project locally on your machine.
+1. **Do not** clone this repo.
+You will create a new repo to use later on.
+Instead navigate to the directory you keep normally keep your sprints and use `create-react-app` to start a new React project locally on your machine.
 This will create a new react app with git already initialized.

 ```bash
 $ npx create-react-app nc-news --use-npm